 Baptism is, as the Church of England describes, "An outward and visible sign of an inward work of grace."
 In other words it is a symbol pointing to what God does in the heart of a person.
 But it is a symbol, not the reality itself.
 Baptism symbolises the inner washing of forgiveness in Christ and the new life that Jesus offers to those who trust in him.

-Please get in touch with the vicar if you would like to enquire about baptism for your child or for yourself.
+Please get in touch with Paul Andrews the church warden through the contacts page if you would like to enquire about baptism for your child or for yourself.